 2019 Best Online Colleges Offering Bachelor's in Law Degrees

 These four colleges offer the best legal studies degrees online.
 With annual tuitions under $15,000, each school on the list is an affordable option for prospective students.
 Top-ranked University of Maryland University College offers a Bachelor of Science in Legal Studies for $14,970 per year with graduates reportedly earning a median salary of $61,100.
-University of Central Florida, ranked third, is the least expensive option on the list and offers three degrees in the field: a B.A. in Political Science - Prelaw, and both a B.S. and a B.A. in Legal Studies.
+University of Central Florida, ranked third, is the least expensive option on the list and offers one degrees in the field: a B.A. in Political Science - Prelaw, and both a B.S. and a B.A. in Legal Studies.

 |Rank||School||Annual Tuition||Median Salary|

 The University of Maryland University College offers an online Bachelor of Science in Legal Studies.
 Admission into this program does not require students to take the SAT or ACT, but applicants must have successfully completed either high school or the GED.
 The overall program requires 120 credit hours, with 33 of those credits focusing on legal studies and at least 13 credits of minor studies or electives.
 After completing the online program, students will be ready to apply to law school or enter the legal field via other professions.

 - Median Salary: $52,300